-BAH rates are based on the combination of local costs for rent and utilities for various housing types.
-Any fluctuation of one or more of those factors in a given location will affect BAH rates for that location.
+The department bases BAH on a combination of local costs for rent and utilities for various housing types.
+Any fluctuation of one or more of those factors affects BAH rates for that location.

 BAH Rates Below Actual Housing Cost

-After a congressionally mandated change, BAH rates were slowly reduced over time to sit at 5% below actual housing costs.
-That process was finished in 2019, when the nearly one million troops who receive BAH will absorb between $70 to $158 of their housing costs monthly, DoD officials said.
+After a congressionally mandated change, BAH rates were slowly reduced over time to 5% below actual housing costs.
+That process was completed in 2019.
+The nearly one million troops who receive BAH will absorb $84 to $194 of their calculated housing costs monthly in 2024.
 Rates will continue to sit at 95% of actual costs going forward.

 Related: How Is BAH Calculated?

 BAH Does Not Cover Renter's Insurance

 Another congressionally mandated change eliminated renter's insurance from the BAH calculation.
 That means troops are expected to pay out of pocket for such insurance.
 Privatized base housing companies also no longer provide that protection as part of on-base rental agreements.

 Related: See your BAH rates

 BAH and the GI Bill

 The GI Bill Monthly Housing Allowance (MHA) is generally the same as the BAH for an E-5 with dependents.
 MHA is based on the ZIP code for the school a service member attends.
-Unlike the BAH which can change on January 1 of every year, the GI Bill MHA rate will increase on August 1 (the beginning date of the academic year.
+Unlike the BAH, which changes Jan.
+1 of every year, the GI Bill MHA rates change Aug.
+1, the beginning of the academic year.
 Read more about the GI Bill MHA rates.

 Military pay and benefits are constantly changing.
 Make sure you're up-to-date with everything you've earned.
 Subscribe to Military.com to receive updates on all of your military pay and benefits, delivered directly to your inbox.